nkrkv/xod/docs/tutorial/12-help/README.md

 1. Find out the range of the `Tc` output on the thermometer node.
 To do so, click the node, and then click the book icon in the Inspector.
-You will see the help page.
-The other way to do it is to click on the node and then press H key.
+You will see a help page.
+The other way to do it is to click on the node and then press the H key.
 2. Read the description.
-Every node description contains information about the input and output ranges and types of data.
+Every node description contains information about the input and output ranges and the types of data.

 ![Screencast](./screencast.gif)